 The Code provides relief from violations of the REIT qualification requirements in certain circumstances which, if available, would allow us to continue to be taxable as a REIT.
 For example, relief may be available for a violation of the REIT gross income requirements, as described below under "Operational Requirements-Gross Income Tests," in cases where a violation is due to reasonable cause and not willful neglect, and other requirements are met, including the payment of a penalty tax that is based upon the magnitude of the violation.
-In addition, the Code includes provisions that extend similar relief in the case of certain violations of the REIT asset requirements (see "Operational Requirements-Asset Test" below) and other REIT requirements, again provided that the violation is due to reasonable cause and not willful neglect, and other requirements, again provided that the violation is due to reasonable cause and not willful neglect, and other REIT requirements, again provided that the violation is due to reasonable cause and not willful neglect, and other conditions are met, including the payment of penalty tax.
+In addition, the Code includes provisions that extend similar relief in the case of certain violations of the REIT asset requirements (see "Operational Requirements-Asset Test" below) and other REIT requirements, again provided that the violation is due to reasonable cause and not willful neglect, and other conditions are met, including the payment of penalty tax.
 If we fail to satisfy any of the various REIT requirements, there can be no assurance that these relief provisions would be available to enable us to maintain our qualification as a REIT.
 Even if these relief provisions are available to us, the amount of any resultant penalty tax could be substantial and impair our ability to maintain operations or make distributions to our stockholders.